dominikrys/dominikrys.github.io/content/posts/disable-udp-checksum-validation/index.md

   - networking
 ---

 I recently needed to disable the validation of UDP checksums of incoming packets on a Linux machine for a security project.
 To my surprise, there weren't any satisfactory solutions that I could easily find online related to this.
+The top Google results suggest [disabling checksum offloading](https://www.linuxquestions.org/questions/linux-networking-3/help-needed-disabling-tcp-udp-checksum-offloading-in-debian-880233/), which doesn't disable checksum validation.
+Another result mentions [a solution from within application source code](https://linux-tips.com/t/how-to-disable-udp-checksum-control-in-kernel/362), which you may not have access to or be able to modify.

-The top results also suggested disabling checksum offloading, which doesn't disable checksum checking.
-In the end, I managed to figure this problem out and found that it's possible without recompiling the kernel.
+In the end, I managed to figure this problem out and found that it's usually possible without recompiling the kernel.
 In this short post, I'll describe how to set up a Linux machine to ignore UDP checksums in received packets.
 The mentioned steps may also be adapted to allow for disabling TCP checksum checking.

 ## Check if your machine can receive packets with broken UDP checksums

 Firstly, we need to check if your machine can already accept packets with invalid UDP checksums.
+This is necessary as your machine might already be able to receive them, but applications that are then passed the packets could be discarding them.
+Verifying this is also necessary to check if your network is capable of receiving packets with broken UDP checksums; there could be firewalls in place that verify packets before they reach your machine, in which case those will need to be reconfigured first.

-Testing this is easy - send packets with broken UDP checksums from one machine (machine 1) to the machine that you want to disable validation on (machine 2), and check the traffic using `tcpdump`.
+Testing if your machine can already receive packets with broken checksums is straightforward - send packets with broken UDP checksums from one machine (machine 1) to the machine that you want to disable validation on (machine 2), and check the traffic using `tcpdump`.
 I'll outline how I've done this below.

 1. Run `tcpdump` on machine 1, listening to internet traffic at port 53: